 SHINICHI OLA TAKAHASHI

 Growing dissatisfied with Tokyo, Shin immigrated to Hawaii in February of 1974 to become a pupil of Jean Charlot (1898-1979), a well-known Hawaii mural artist.
-His view of art vastly developed in Hawaii as he became engrossed in Western art movements like Cubism, Surrealism and DADAism.
+His perspective of art vastly developed in Hawaii as he became engrossed in Western art movements like Cubism, Surrealism, and DADAism.
 In the course of time, with the support of the Charlot family, Shin began exhibiting his art in Hawaii.
-Since then one of his paintings has been purchased by the Hawaii State Foundation for the Arts.
+Since then, one of his paintings has been purchased by the Hawaii State Foundation for the Arts.

 Exhibition History